HENNGE/minisaml/docs/saml-intro.rst

         IdP->>U: Authenticate
         IdP->>SP: SAML Response

-Some :term:`Service Provider` also support what is called *Identity Provider Initiated SSO*, in which case the user directly access the :term:`Service Provider` from the :term:`Identity Provider` and there is no :term:`SAML Request` involved, only a :term:`SAML Response`.
+Some :term:`Service Providers<Service Provider>` also support what is called *Identity Provider Initiated SSO*, in which case the user directly access the :term:`Service Provider` from the :term:`Identity Provider` and there is no :term:`SAML Request` involved, only a :term:`SAML Response`.